 According to the birth chart, his Moon sign is Cancer.
 His Ascendant is Libra, and Lord of the Ascendant is Venus.
 Planet Venus carved the path of life for him in a peculiar way.
 Its placement marked each planet and played an ironic role in his life from the beginning.
 The equation of each planet with the houses, Ascendant, and Moon sign marked the milestone and drastic changes in his life.

 There were various kinds of Yoga or phases created in his life.
 This created the multiple crucial events that took place in his life.
 For example- Rajayoga, Yogakaraka for Tula Lagna Saturn, Papakartari Yoga, Karagara Yoga.
 Some were very fruitful for him regarding fame, achievements, etc. In contrast, some were unfavourable, as they caused imprisonment, trouble with foreigners in a foreign land, and last but not least, the assassination.

-If you look at the numerology aspect, then the life path number of Mahatma Gandhi is 9.
-This means travel and transition plays a significant role.
-As a personality, you like to broaden your horizon.
-You as a person yearn for achievements and also portray the sacrificing side of you.
+If you look at the numerology, then the Life Path Number of Mahatma Gandhi is 9.
+Travel and transition play a significant role in the lives of those people who belong to this number.
+These individuals like to broaden their horizons.
+They yearn for achievements and also portray their sacrificing side.
 The destiny of people who belong to this number is based on altruism and devotion.
-You have the ear to listen and understand people's problems; no wonder people run to such people for help.
-The number pushes you to expand your experience, attain spiritual growth.
-People with life path number 9 incline towards intellectual matters and set high objectives for themselves.
+They have the ear to listen and understand people's problems; no wonder people run to such people for help.
+This number pushes one to gain more experiences and attain spiritual growth.
+People with Life Path Number 9 incline towards intellectual matters and set high objectives for themselves.

-On this day, let us remember him for his incredible work towards giving India its freedom and also teaching the power of Non-violence.
+Let's always remember him for his incredible contribution towards giving India its freedom and teaching us the power of non-violence.